srolandofrba/node-challenge/README.md

 # node-challenge

-Run the proyecto with npm start or npx nodemon index.js
+Run the proyect with npm start or npx nodemon index.js

 Endpoints for authentication using JWT.
 Also an endpoint for refreshing the JWT access token.